guifi/guifi-cxoln/CXOLN.en_US.md

 >    En funció del format de connexió a la xarxa, existeixen:

-    Depending on the network connection format:
+    Depending on the type of connection to the network, there exists:

 >    1. Connexions simples
     Les connexions simples son aquells segments de la xarxa que finalitzen en un punt a partir del qual no s'estén a altres trams de la xarxa amb les mateixes condicions.
 Normalment és el punt des del qual els usuaris gaudeixen de la xarxa oberta lliure i neutral i a partir del qual hi connecten les seves xarxes privades.

     1. Simple connections
-    Simple connections are those network segments that end to a node from which the network do not expand no other segments under the same conditions.
-It is usually the point from where the users enjoy the neutral, free and open network and from where they connect their private networks.
+    Simple connections are those network segments which terminate a node to a point from which the network does not expand under the same conditions to other network segments.
+It is usually the point from which users enjoy the open, free and neutral network, and to which they connect their own private networks.

 >    2. Trams que estenen la xarxa
     Els trams que estenen la xarxa són els segments de la xarxa que, a diferència de les connexions simples, sí que preveuen que en cadascun dels extrems hi hagin altres trams de xarxa amb les mateixes condicions.

-    2. Segments that expand the network
+    2. Sections that expand the network
-    The segments that expand the network are those network segments where, contrary to the simple connection, it is foreseen to have additional network segments under the same conditions at each edge of them.
+    The sections that extend the network are those network segments where, in contrast with simple connections, it is planned that each of its extremities connect to additional network sections bound to the same conditions.

 >+ **f.
 Continguts**